RoyRin/redditCrawler/README.md

  please be lenient in the judgement you give, knowing that all people can learn and improve.

-## General Code Structure
+# General Code Structure
-This code was written to run on NYU's HPC cluster, and so most of the work was split into python executables that would be run by bash scripts that ran HPC optimizations.
+Most of this code was written to run on NYU's HPC cluster, and so most of the work was split into python executables that would be run by bash scripts that ran HPC optimizations.

-## Directories and their contents:

-### countTopUserNamesPerSubreddit
+## countTopUserNamesPerSubreddit

 ├── topUsersPerSubreddit.py
 ├── topUsersPerSubreddit.sh